sagemath/trac_to_gh/Issue 7624.md

 # Issue 7624: notebook: get rid of nb.sobj stuff from any notebook docs.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7624

 Original creator: was